Foster Care

 Activities and Social Life

-Whether joining a sports team, taking art classes, or going on field trips, the stipend helps make these experiences possible.
-You can use it for birthday celebrations, after-school programs, and other activities that help your child build friendships and discover new interests.
+Whether a kid in foster care joins a sports team, takes art classes, or goes on field trips, the stipend helps make these experiences possible.
+You can use it for birthday celebrations, after-school programs, and other activities that help the child in your care build friendships and discover new interests.

 Educational Support

-If your child needs specific items for school projects or activities, the stipend is there to help.
+If your child needs specific items for school projects or activities, the stipend is also there to assist.

-For foster parents in Georgia, additional financial support options exist outside of the per diem.
+For foster parents in Georgia, additional financial support options exist outside of the per diem stipend.

 • Fire extinguishers